-It is best to complete this test as early as possible and students can complete it as soon as they request their Orientation date.
+It is best to complete this test as early as possible.
 Completing the test no less than five days prior to your Orientation date allows time for your results to post and be reviewed to confirm you have a viable score prior to your Orientation.

 NOTE: The Math Skills Assessment is used as a placement tool.
 No course credit will be given nor will the assessment fill any math requirements for your chosen major.
 Since your score on the math assessment determines your beginning placement level in math and science courses.